 Servers and Locations: 250+ Servers and growing

-SwitchVPN has already broken the 250-server mark (up 100 since our last update), covering 43 countries (up from 35) around the world.
+SwitchVPN has already broken the 250-server mark (from 150 since our last update), covering 43 countries (up from 35) around the world.
 SwitchVPN lets users know where they have servers and not how many there are in those regions.

 It’s quite commendable for SwitchVPN to already have multiple Asia-Pacific servers at this stage.
 It’s clear they’re trying to cast a wide net of servers for their customers.